harbour/core/README.md

 # Troubleshooting

-Always evaluate these points before reporting an issue on the developers' mailing list.
+Evaluate these points before reporting an issue:

 1. Make sure to have carefully read this document.
 2. Make sure to do a ``make clean`` before doing a build after refreshing